 What are trigger words?

-Heard of the phrase “pull the trigger”?
+You’ve probably heard “pull the trigger”.
 A trigger word is a play on that phrase.
 It’s a word that inspires someone to act, make a decision, or buy your product or service—and in most cases do it quickly.

-Logic and emotion come from two separate parts of the brain.
+Logic and emotion are processed in two separate parts of the brain.
 In fact, emotions process sensory input into our subconscious mind and work on an emotional level, while the human cognition part of the brain takes time to understand more logical, black-and-white copy.
 For example, the processing of value.
-Thus, emotional trigger words have a more profound impact on consumer action, create lasting impressions, and spurring repeat the same actions over time.
+Thus, emotional trigger words can have a more profound impact on consumer action, create lasting impressions, and spurring repeat the same actions over time.
 Even if there doesn’t seem to be a solid reason or frame of logic as to why.

 So, do you want to put more emotional copy to practice?
-Luckily, emotional trigger words can be grouped into positive, negative, and transactional words and are fairly easy to implement once you understand them and how they can be applied.
+Emotional trigger words can be grouped into positive, negative, and transactional words and are fairly easy to implement once you understand them and how they can be applied.

 Negative emotional trigger words: These words provoke negative emotions like fear, sadness, or rage.
-They are memorable because they inflict very negative emotions.
+They are memorable because they are words that evoke emotions.
 And in using them you can grab someone’s attention and offer a (hopefully) positive solution.

-Whether positive, negative, or transactional here are some of the most emotion- and action-evoking words to leverage in your copy.
+Whether positive, negative, or transactional, here are some of the most emotion- and action-evoking words to leverage in your copy.

 Examples of positive trigger words to use:

-Instill in your readers the desire to believe that things will be better in the future.
-In fact, it’s commonly used in political campaigns, for the reason that people truly want to believe their best days are ahead of them.
+Instil in your readers the desire to believe that things will be better in the future.
+It’s an approach that’s commonly used in political campaigns, for the reason that people truly want to believe their best days are ahead of them.

 Consumers want to be the best versions of themselves.
-Thus, the word “imagine” allows them to paint a picture of a different future.
-This word and associated ones awaken readers with vivid thoughts of what could be.
+The word “imagine” allows them to paint a picture of a different future.
+This word and associated ones allow consumers to suspend disbelief and imagine what could be.

-Many people are motivated by success and prestige.
-They want to be seen (and even think of themselves) as being in the highest class possible—which means buying products that are associated with or make promises of being in or joining that in-group.
+Many people are motivated by success, wealth, luxury, and prestige.
+They want to be seen (and even think of themselves) as being in the highest echelons of society possible.
+And that often means buying products that are associated with or make promises of being in or joining that in-group.